curveball/core/README.md

 * Async/await-based middleware.
 * Native support for HTTP/2, including easy access to HTTP/2 Push.
 * Native support for modern HTTP features, such as [`103 Early Hints`][http-103].
+* The ability to easily do internal sub-requests without having to do a real HTTP request.

 If you used Koa in the past, this is going to look pretty familiar.
 I'm a big fan of Koa myself and would recommend it over this project if you don't need